-Marie Vassilieff was born on February 12, 1884 in Smolensk, Russia to a prosperous family.
-She was encouraged her to study medicine, but in 1903 she switched to the study of art at the Academy in St. Petersburg.
+Marie Vassilieff was born on February 12th, 1884 in Smolensk, Russia to a prosperous family.
+She was encouraged to study medicine, but in 1903 she switched to the study of art at the Academy in St. Petersburg.

 In 1907 she moved to Paris, taking a job as a correspondent for several Russian newspapers while studying painting under Henri Matisse and attending classes at the Ecole des Beaux-Arts

-In 1908 she founded the Académie Russe (Russian Academy) at the Montparnasse, renamed the following year as the Académie Vassilieff.
-The academy was frequented by Ch.
-Soutine, A. Modigliani, M. Chagall, O. Zadkine, Juan Grisand in 1913 a series of lectures was delivered by F. Leger.
+In 1908 she founded the Académie Russe (Russian Academy) in Montparnasse, renamed the following year as the Académie Vassilieff.
+The academy was frequented by Chaim Soutine, Amedeo Modigliani, Marc Chagall, Ossip Zadkine, Juan Grisand in 1913 a series of lectures was delivered by Fernand Leger.

 Her first works were created under the influence of Cézanne and Matisse.
-In the 1910s Vasilieva took interest in Cubism (although some researchers believe that back in 1909 she was a follower of “wild and lyrical Cubism”.
-G. Braque and P. Picasso were her personal friends).
+In the 1910s Vasilieva took interest in Cubism (although some researchers believe that back in 1909 she was a follower of “wild and lyrical Cubism”).
+Georges Braque and Pablo Picasso were her personal friends.

 In 1909–1914 Vasilieff travelled extensively around Western Europe, Scandinavia, Romania and Poland.
 In 1915–1916, despite the war, she visited Russia to participate in the “0.10” exhibition in Petrograd (exhibiting six works), and in the exhibition “Magazine” in Moscow organized by K. Malevich and V. Tatlin.
 In 1915–1917 she turned her academy into a cafeteria to help painters during the war.